LOKE/loke-orm/README.md

-# loke-orm
+# LOKE ORM
-Custom ORM based on Bookshelf / Knex
+Custom ORM based on Bookshelf / Knex, mostly to fix some elements of Bookshelf we weren't happy with.

+Currently in early alpha stages.